Stat184-Spring2025/Sec1_FP_LKarn_HArmor_JKruljac/README.md

 ## Overview

-The goal of this repo is to provide the readers with a statistical summary of the data provided from the National Center of Health Statistics (NCHS).
-This inlcudes the following summary statistics: (**insert summary statistics here**)
+The goal of this repo is to provide the readers with a statistical insight of the data provided from the National Center of Health Statistics (NCHS).
+We also would like to compare this data to the number of COVID cases in NYC in the same years.
+From these two data sets we will calculatate a difference in proportions and determine if it is statistically signifigant.

 ### Interesting Insight